Khushah352/Lab-7_202001203/README.md

 Test 6: p = vector with three or more points with the same y component<br>

-Branch coverage test sets: To achieve branch coverage, we need to make sure that every possible branch in the code is taken at least once<br>
+**Branch coverage test sets:** To achieve branch coverage, we need to make sure that every possible branch in the code is taken at least once.<br>
 Test 1: p = empty vector<br>
 Test 2: p = vector with one point<br>
 Test 3: p = vector with two points with the same y component<br>